opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 has_children: false
 ---

-# Core Concepts
+# Core concepts

-Welcome!
+Welcome.
 You're here if you're interested in adding machine learning ranking capabilities to your OpenSearch system.
 This guidebook is intended for OpenSearch developers and data scientists.

-## What is Learning to Rank?
+## What is learning to rank

 *Learning to Rank* (LTR) applies machine learning to search relevance ranking.
 How does relevance ranking differ from other machine learning problems?
 Regression is one classic machine learning problem.
-In *regression*, you're attempting to predict a variable (such as a stock price) as a function of known information (such as number of company employees, the company's revenue, etc).
-In these cases, you're building a function, say *f*, that can take what's known (*numEmployees*, *revenue*), and have
+In *regression*, you're attempting to predict a variable (such as a stock price) as a function of known information (such as number of company employees or the company's revenue).
+In these cases, you're building a function, say *f*, that can take what's known (*number of Employees*, *revenue*), and have
 *f* output an approximate stock price.

 Classification is another machine learning problem.
 With classification,